systemb4/dsp/PROGRESS.md

     language ending with semicolons.
 File types end in .dsp Functions added like createNode (src/dsp.h) and printNode (src/dsp.h) and others added.
 Goal right now is to create own data processing language syntax.

+12 January 2022: I may be pivoting a little bit.
+Instead of putting the entire
+    file into a linked list, I will be writing a lexer that takes in the entire file and defines each character with its own type, place in file, and value.
+The reason I am doing this is so that I could maybe end up writing my own programming language.